Cutivate 0.005% w/w Ointment.

 Topical corticosteroids are sometimes used to treat the dermatitis around chronic leg ulcers.
 However, this use may be associated with a higher occurrence of local hypersensitivity reactions and an increased risk of local infection.

 Overt suppression of the HPA-axis (morning plasma cortisol less than 5 micrograms/dL) is very unlikely to result from therapeutic use of fluticasone propionate cream or ointment unless treating more than 50% of an adult's body surface and applying more than 20 g per day.

-Fluticasone propionate ointment contains the excipient propylene glycol which may cause local skin irritation.
+Fluticasone propionate ointment contains 50 mg of the excipient propylene glycol in each gram which may cause local skin irritation.

 Co-administered drugs that can inhibit CYP3A4 (e.g. ritonavir, itraconazole) have been shown to inhibit the metabolism of corticosteroids leading to increased systemic exposure.
 The extent to which this interaction is clinically relevant depends on the dose and route of administration of the corticosteroids and the potency of the CYP3A4 inhibitor.

 There are limited data from the use of fluticasone propionate in pregnant women.

 Topical administration of corticosteroids to pregnant animals can cause abnormalities of foetal development (see section 5.3).